Hot Fudge Sauce

 I mean really.
 Do you feel me?
 Can you taste how good this Hot Fudge Sauce is?

-And because I know I will get a ton of questions about this, yes, you can make it ahead of time and store until using.
-You can store it in the fridge.
+And because I know I will get a ton of questions about this, yes, you can make it ahead of time and store in a jar in the refrigerator until using.
 It will thicken up but to thin it out just microwave it in intervals and stir well.

 HOW TO MAKE FUDGE SAUCE